-Drug, alcohol, and chemical-induced hepatitis are not typically tested for directly with laboratory tests.
-The diagnosis is often arrived at by examining the patient, getting a full medical history, especially about previous ingestion of chemicals, drugs, and/or alcohol, and, where applicable, evaluating hazards the patient may have been exposed to in the workplace, such as industrial solvents.
-There are some tests that may be performed to help evaluate someone with toxic hepatitis:
+The diagnosis of toxic and drug-induced hepatitis is often arrived at for a patient with hepatitis by obtaining a full medical history that focuses on the use of over-the-counter and prescription medications, herbs, and vitamin supplements; alcohol use; and, where applicable, evaluating hazards the patient may have been exposed to in the workplace, such as industrial solvents.
+Tests that may be performed to help evaluate patients with toxic hepatitis include the following:

 - Ethanol level – if alcohol is suspected to be a cause